tsunami416604/azure-docs.hu-hu/articles/cosmos-db/how-to-manage-indexing-policy.md

 ### <a name="no-indexing"></a>Nincs indexelés

-Ez a házirend kikapcsolja az indexelést.
-Ha `indexingMode` a `none`beállítása a , akkor nem állíthat be TTL-t a tárolón.
+Ez a szabályzat kikapcsolja az indexelést.
+Ha `indexingMode` a értéke `none`, akkor nem állítható be TTL a tárolón.

 ```json
     {